JoniColeman/gwas_scripts/README.md

 Details of this procedure can be found at [Timothee Flutre's OpenWetWare] (http://openwetware.org/wiki/User:Timothee_Flutre/Notebook/Postdoc/2012/01/22).

+Note that the  http://hapmap.ncbi.nlm.nih.gov/downloads/genotypes/2010-08_phaseII+III/forward/ domain referenced by Dr Flutre has since been retired.
+The HapMap samples are available at ftp://ftp.ncbi.nlm.nih.gov/hapmap/genotypes/2010-08_phaseII+III/forward/

 _Manually extract HapMap and own cohort individual names_

 ```{bash}